-The latest Facebook breach brings reinforcement of various lessons learned in the trenches by information security professionals.
-We now…
+The latest Facebook breach brings reinforcement of various lessons learned in the trenches by infosec professionals.

 The latest Facebook breach brings reinforcement of various lessons learned in the trenches by information security professionals.
 We now know the most prudent assumption is to assume breaches are in progress and to update our processes to deal with this certainty.

 Two major reasons why we will continue to see large-scale breaches of this type are software complexity and centralization.

 If you don’t care about the reasons why, skip to the bottom to learn how to check your Facebook account and protect yourself.

 Firstly, software complexity increases exponentially as companies race to out-feature competitors.
 While the bugs associated with this latest breach relate to access tokens, the particulars are nearly irrelevant.

 Focusing on the specifics of the hack aren’t helpful when taking a macro view of the root cause: the process of software development introduces bugs as a by-product.
 This means a limited number of defenders are in a constant cat and mouse game with hundreds, maybe thousands of hackers who may be attempting to gain access to a major service such as Facebook.

 While attacker sophistication and the value of your data increase over time, persistence (the ability to maintain a foothold in the target company while remaining undetected) becomes the name of the name.